kulkarniamogh/DWC_Demo/README.md

 > select * from roles;
 > select * from users;

-### Seps for creating User Provided Service for Cross Schema Access
+### Steps for creating User Provided Service for Cross Schema Access

 In this demo, the database artifacts from our SAP Hana Database Project (i.e. Synonyms, Calc Views) would reside in its own HDI container whereas the database objects (i.e. DWC Demo Schema tables) would be present in a Hana DB outside the container.
 To facilitate the access from HDI container to the Hana DB, we need to create a service that takes care of the access and privileges.